avivmag/XV6-Kernel-Level-Threads-Synchronization-And-Memory-Management/README.md

 # XV6-Kernel-Level-Threads-Synchronization-And-Memory-Management
-The famous XV6 operating system with extension to , synchronization primitives and Copy On Write (COW) optimization for the fork system call.

 This repository extends the famous [mit-pdos xv6 repository](https://github.com/mit-pdos/xv6-public).
 It adds three improvements to the original implementation of xv6: